Xudong-Huang/rcu_list/README.md

 - `pop_back`: Remove the element from the tail of list.
 - `iter`: Iterate over the list.

-each `Entry` that returned by instert operations could do the following operations:
+each `Entry` that returned by insert operations could do the following operations:
 - `remove`: Remove the current element from the list.
 - `insert_after`: Insert an element after the entry.
 - `insert_ahead`: Insert an element ahead the entry.